1. Sweep or vacuum

 Most food remnants and stains should come away after you’ve mopped the floors.
-But sometimes stains can be persistent.
+But, some stains can be persistent.
 A mild detergent and a little scrubbing should be your first attempt at removing any stains when you’re cleaning slates.

 You can use rubbing alcohol to treat stains.
-Just soak a stone in a mixture of half a cup of rubbing alcohol to four cups of water and then treat the stain by scrubbing it a little harder.
-If you don’t have rubbing alcohol on hand, you can try out hydrogen peroxide.
+Just soak a stone in a mixture of half a cup of rubbing alcohol to four cups of water, then treat the stain by scrubbing it with a little more force.
+If you don’t have rubbing alcohol on hand, you can try hydrogen peroxide.
 Mix it with water 1:1, spray it onto the stain and allow it to settle for 10 minutes.
 Then simply scrub the stain and rinse it with water.